vsfarrar/experience-stress-hippocampus/README.md

 # experience-stress-hippocampus
  Code for analysis and figures for project examining the effect of prior parental experience on CORT and PRL stress series, and hippocampal GR/MR expression in biparental rock doves (*Columba livia*)

+## Manuscript

+(*Once submitted, the associated manuscript will be posted on bioRxiv and link added here*)

 ## Directory Structure
 * **analysis_code**: contains R scripts for analyzing results, statistics, and producing tables for manuscript.